dgaydukov/cert-aws/sa/files/sa.md

 * use App Auto Scaling to scale out/in your ecs based on CloudWatch events

 ###### EKS
-EKS (Elastic Kubernetes Service, also called ECS (Elastic Container Service) for Kubernetes) - manages service that runs kubernetes cluster (so you don't need to deploy it from scratch).
+EKS (Elastic Kubernetes Service, also called ECS for Kubernetes) - manages service that runs kubernetes cluster (so you don't need to deploy it from scratch):
 * provisions/manages Kubernetes control plane and worker nodes for you
 * runs 3 master nodes in 3 AZ for HA
 * detect & replace unhealthy masters and patch/update kuber version eks cluster consists of 2 vpc:
-* eks-managed vpc - where kuber control plane (control plane nodes that run the kuber software, such as `etcd` and the kuber API server) resides
+* eks-managed vpc (created by eks) - where kuber control plane (control plane nodes that run the kuber software, such as `etcd` and the kuber API server) resides
-* customer-managed vpc - vpc created by you, where nodes resides Docker - is a tool to quickly create and manage containers (like create/stop/start/destroy).
+* customer-managed vpc (created by you) - where nodes resides Docker - is a tool to quickly create and manage containers (like create/stop/start/destroy).
 But if you have many containers and they all should interact with each other you need some system to manage all of this.
+This system is called orchestration engine, examples (from most simple to most advanced): docker compose, docker swarm, mesos, kubernetes
-Kubernetes - orchestration tool, helps to manage a group of containers.
+Kubernetes - helps to manage a group of containers.
 On container level kuber can use docker or any other container tool.
 Cluster - working deployment of kuber, consists of 2 parts:
 * control plane - components that control cluster + cluster's state & configuration:
     * kube-apiserver - REST API webserver to communicate with control plane.
 You can use kubectl/kubeadm cli tools to send commands to it or send REST requests directly.
     * kube-scheduler - schedules pod to appropriate compute nodes